Facing Foreclosure: Key Considerations Before Losing Your Home"

 Documenting All Interactions

-• Log phone calls: Note the date, time, and name of the person you spoke with.
+• Log phone calls: Document the date, time, representative's name, and a summary of the discussion.
+Request a reference number for the call.

-• Save emails and letters: Create a dedicated folder for all written correspondence.
+• Save emails and letters: Maintain a dedicated digital and physical folder for all written correspondence, including any certified mail receipts.

 Financial Assessment and Budgeting